akashlevy/NI-RRAM-Test-Setup/README.md

 Chip 1: Breakout Board Chip, status: unsure if working, looks like the wire bonds are shorted...
-Chip 2: Prototyping Chip, status: some cells over-SET, working otherwise, nothing formed past 2512 as far as known Chip 3: FORMed, programmed with first set of inputs Chip 4: FORMed every 8 cells, programmed with a simple debug vector Chip 8: FORMed every 8 cells, programmed with a simple debug vector (same as 4), we think the sense amp might be broken
+Chip 2: Prototyping Chip, status: some cells over-SET, working otherwise, nothing formed past 2512 as far as known Chip 3: FORMed, programmed with first set of inputs (HRS: 70-90kOhm) Chip 4: FORMed every 8 cells, programmed with a simple debug vector, working but cell HRS is 70-90kOhm Chip 5: FORMed every 8 cells, programmed with a simple debug vector, HRS is >100kOhm Chip 8: FORMed all, programmed with a simple debug vector (same as 4), we think the sense amp might be broken